-Parallel resistors are most commonly known for having an equivalent of less resistance than any of the resistors that are connected in parallel.
+Parallel resistors are mostly known for having an equivalent of less resistance than any of the resistors that are connected in parallel.
 They also share the total heat (power) generation.

 Putting 5 volts across a 1KΩ resistor will provide 5V/1000Ω = 0.005A (5mA) of current.
 By connecting another 1KΩ resistor in parallel with that resistor, the second resistor will also have 5V across it, and therefore will also pass 5mA of current for a total current of 10mA.
 Since 5V/500Ω = 0.01A (10mA), we say that two 1000Ω resistors in parallel have the equivalent resistance of a single 500Ω resistor.

-A benefit of parallel resistors is that the heat produced (voltage times current), is split up between 2 components.
+A really great benefit of parallel resistors is that the heat produced (voltage times current), is split up between the components.
 Therefore, each of 2 parallel 1K resistors with 5V across them, will get half as hot as a single 500Ω resistor with 5V across it.

 As an Amazon Associate I earn from qualifying purchases.